On this page

 There are two ways in which you can register a vehicle for export:

-- You register the vehicles online through Dealer Online Export Registration (OREH).
+- You register the vehicles online through a recognised Export Service (erkenning ED).

 - You complete an export statement and submit it to one of the 16 RDW inspection stations or to the Customer Service Desk in Zoetermeer or Veendam.

 Certificate of Conformity for vehicles

 If you export a vehicle, you have to deal with import and registration procedures in the destination country.
 The manufacturer issues a Certificate of Conformity (Certificaat van Overeenstemming, CVO) for a vehicle that has been built in accordance with a European type approval.
 It shows that the vehicle meets the relevant admission requirements.
 The CVO contains the technical details and the EC type approval number.
 You will need this number in order to obtain a car registration in an EU Member State.